masteringmodernpayments/book/callbacks.md

 ## Effective Emailing

 Customers expect to be emailed when things happen with their account, and especially when you're charging them money.
-It's critical that you send them a few basic emails, and Stripe's events make it really easy.
+It's critical that you send them a few basic transactional emails, and Stripe's events make it really easy.

 ### Events to care about